dyscott/multi-twitch/README.md

 ## About
 ![Demo Image](./images/image.jpg)

-A minimalist app for viewing multiple Twitch streams.
+Multi-Twitch is an app that enables the user to watch multiple Twitch streams in grid layout (vaguely inspired by Zoom).
+It has a minimalistic design and is extremely simple to use.

 ## Usage